gemfire/gemfire-developer-website/content/blog/gemfire-distributed-sequences/index.md

 All right, time to write some code, finally!.

 ### Compile and Deploy
-The first step is to download the tool, build it and deploy it to a running Apache Geode cluster.
+The first step is to download the tool, build it and deploy it to a running VMware GemFire cluster.
 We list the functions at the very end just to verify that they have been correctly registered through the gfsh deploy command.

 ![img](images/geode-distributed-sequences-gfsh-deploy.png)